catnipsta/drag/README.md

 ```
 ### chronic
 /etc/chronic</br>
-You may list packages in here you wish to be ignored by hotbox</br>
+You may list packages in here you wish to be ignored by hotbox and stash</br>
 Example:
 ```
 linux